 Finally, the IBM Spectrum Scale RAID server might lose communication with a disk.
 This can either be caused by an actual failure of an individual disk, or by a fault in the disk interconnect network.
 In this case, the disk is marked as missing.
-If the relative performance of the disk drops below 66% of the other disks for an extended period, the disk will be declared slow.
+If the relative performance of a disk falls below a particular threshold, the disk is declared as slow in the pdisk state, and the disk is prepared for replacement.
+To check the current value, run the mmlsconfig nsdRAIDDiskPerformanceMinLimitPct command.